This page contains affiliate links. Please read our disclosure for more info.

 All the gyoza we tried were delicious including mashed potato, yuba, mushroom risotto with cheese, and shibazuke (soy pulp and pickles).

-Cost: 1500 yen for a set including two gyoza, one side, and a drink.
-430 yen for one portion of gyoza.
+Cost: 1600 yen for a set including two gyoza, one side, and a drink.
+From 300 yen for one portion of gyoza.

-This basic ramen joint near Yasaka shrine has no English sign so look for the red lantern and hand-written sign saying vegetarian and vegan ramen.
+This basic ramen joint near Yasaka shrine has no English sign so look for the red lantern and hand-written sign saying vegan and vegetarian ramen.

 Cost: 850 yen for vegan ramen.